 - Maintain control of a conversation – If you do the asking you are more likely to be in control and come across as more sincere and assertive

 - Clarify key points–Questions support understanding.
-Too often, misunderstanding leads to conflict and that certainly won’t support your sales efforts.
-It’s essential in more effective communication to really understand buyer challenges, needs and preferences.
+Too often, a misunderstanding leads to conflict and that certainly won’t support your sales efforts.
+It’s essential in more effective communication to really understand buyer challenges, needs, and preferences.

 The main question types that are commonly used in lead generation are: